jherey/guess-who-said-it/README.md

-# Guess Who Said It
+# Team Events

-A real-time multiplayer icebreaker game for team retrospectives.
+A real-time multiplayer icebreaker platform for team retrospectives.
+Browse a catalog of games, create a room, and play together on any device.

+## Games

+### Guess Who Said It (available)
 Everyone answers a fun prompt anonymously, then the team guesses who wrote each answer.

+### Two Truths and a Lie (coming soon)
+Each player writes two truths and one lie — the team votes which statement is the lie.

+### Hot Takes (coming soon)
+Players post bold, controversial takes and the team reacts in real time.

-## How It Works
+## How Guess Who Said It Works

-1. **Create & Join** - The host creates a game room.
-Players join via a 4-digit code or QR code on their phones.
+1. **Browse & Create** - Pick a game from the catalog.
+The host sets up a room.
+2. **Join** - Players join on their phones via a 4-digit code or QR code.
-2. **Answer the Prompt** - A fun question appears.
+3. **Answer the Prompt** - A fun question appears.
 Everyone types their answer anonymously.
-3. **Guess Who** - Answers are revealed one at a time.
+4. **Guess Who** - Answers are revealed one at a time.
 Guess which teammate wrote each one before time runs out.
-4. **Score & React** - +1 for a correct guess. +1 to the author for every person they fooled.
+5. **Score & React** - +1 for a correct guess. +1 to the author for every person they fooled.
 React with "Knew it!", "No way!", or "Legend".
-5. **Celebrate** - Final leaderboard with awards: Most Mysterious, Detective, Social Butterfly.
+6. **Celebrate** - Final leaderboard with awards: Most Mysterious, Detective, Hype Person.

 ## Tech Stack

-- **Framework**: Next.js (App Router)
+- **Framework**: Next.js 16 (App Router)
 - **Language**: TypeScript (strict mode)
-- **Styling**: Tailwind CSS + shadcn/ui
+- **Styling**: Tailwind CSS v4 + shadcn/ui
 - **Animation**: Framer Motion
-- **Testing**: Vitest (50 tests)
+- **Testing**: Vitest (71 tests)
 - **Runtime**: Bun
 - **Deployment**: Vercel